 License Requirements for Privileged Identity Management

-Microsoft Entra ID P1 vs. P2
+- Microsoft Entra ID P2

 Privileged Identity Management Best Practices